TheYuanLiao/academic-website/content/post/ic2s22023/index.md

 Access the interactive map [here](https://yuanliao.shinyapps.io/InteractiveVisiSegSweden/), where you can play with the census statistics and the results from our study.

 {{< figure src="screenshot.jpg" title="Screenshot of the interactive data visualization." >}}

+{{% callout warning %}}
+Please note this is an ongoing study.
+The results may change depending on the evolving research focus and the analysis methods.
+{{% /callout %}}

 ## Nativity Segregation in a Polarized World